irsbugs/laby_python3/robot_files/README.md

   These functions may be replaced with the Python3 `input()` function doing the sys.stdin.readline() while its *prompt*  feature provides the sys.stdout.write() and sys.stdout.flush().
 In doing this the `import sys` line of code may be removed from the file.
-* The robot.py file has an extra level of complexity in its is look() function.
-This provides the the title-case variable names: Void, Wall, Rock, Web and Escape.
+* The robot.py file has an extra level of complexity in its look() function.
+This provides the title-case variable names: Void, Wall, Rock, Web and Escape.
 With the python3 `input()` function the string that is returned may be used directly.
 Thus it provides the lowercase names: void, wall, rock, web, and escape.

-The file **robot_python3_simple.py** is included as a direct replacement for the python2 robot.py file.
+The file **robot_python3_simple.py** is included as a direct replacement for the python2 robot.py file, and includes the above enhancements.